-The most common reason is using the browsers print button instead of the eDofE Mapping print function.
-Only use the eDofE Mapping print button to start printing your map.
+The most common reason is using the browsers print button instead of the OS Explore print function.
+Only use the OS Explore print button to start printing your map.
 For Mac users, using the 'Preview' button before printing often resolves this issue.

-If you are still having printing issues please contact us.
+If you are still having printing issues please contact us at eDofE@DofE.org

-No – at this stage you can only view one route on the map at any given point.
+No – you can only view one route on the map at any given point.

 No – it is not currently possible to see the DofE wild country areas on the maps.
 If you would like more information about the DofE’s expedition areas please visit the DofE’s website.